OpenBEL/openbel-api/README.md

 -----

-Built with collaboration and lots of :heart: by the [OpenBEL][OpenBEL] community.
+Built with collaboration and a lot of :heart: by the [OpenBEL][OpenBEL] community.

 [OpenBEL]: http://www.openbel.org
 [OpenBEL Platform]: https://github.com/OpenBEL/openbel-platform